 When your tree starts dropping needles –It’s possible that your real tree won’t endure as long as you’d like.
 The loss of a considerable number of needles is a good clue that it is time to remove it.
 Trees that have dried out might provide a fire risk, particularly if they are close to heat sources.
 Aim to take it down by early January if it’s starting to look dry, as it will be safer and cleaner.

-When It’s convenient for you – While traditional dates are helpful, you should take down your tree whenever it suits your schedule best.
+When it’s convenient for you – While traditional dates are helpful, you should take down your tree whenever it suits your schedule best.
 Many people prefer to leave it up until children are back in school or until a particular weekend when it’s more convenient.

 Check out our hassle-free Christmas tree disposal service.